Advertiser Disclosure

 • Higher insurance premiums in some states where credit is used as a factor to determine your insurance rates

-• Inability to put utilities in your name or a large deposit may be required
+• Inability to put utilities in your name or a requirement of a large deposit

 • Higher interest rates if you’re able to qualify for a loan